commercetools/sphere-scala-libs/json/README.md

 Therefore, you might want to use this library if:

-  - You are already using lift-json and intend to keep using it.
+  - You are already using json4s and intend to keep using it.
   - You are almost exclusively using case classes / objects for your serializable data types.
   - You want a typeclass-based approach for JSON serialization.
   - You want to accumulate errors.